 In the fall of 1893‚ Tchaikovsky is in Petersburg to conduct his Symphony no.6 (Pathétique)‚ the darkest and most mysterious of his works‚ with a secret meaning the composer never revealed.
 He’s staying with his brother Modest‚ an unsuccessful playwright‚ and his nephew Bobyk‚ an aspiring poet and the object of his famous uncle’s unrequited affections.
 Five days after the premiere of the symphony‚ the troubled Tchaikovsky is dead.
 Ten years later‚ questions still swirl about the mysteries of Pathétique and the circumstances of its composer’s death.

-Sinan Ünel is a member of the first cohorts of Huntington Playwriting Fellows.
-At the Huntington, he developed Pathetique (Breaking Ground 2004), Off the Cliff, and The Cry of the Reed, which was produced at the Huntington in 2007.
-Other works include Pera Palas, Single Lives, The Three of Cups, Thalassa My Heart, The Lost Gospels of Blakenburg, and A Mad Person's Chronicle of a Miserable Marriage.
-His work has been produced at the Long Wharf Theater, The Arcola Theatre (London), Boston Playwrights' Theatre, Lark Theatre Company (New York), Gate Theatre (London), Open Source Theater (Pittsburg), Provincetown Theatre Company, Landes-theater (Germany), Theater Kozmos (Austria), and Theatre at Boston Court (Pasadena).
-He has been awarded the Middle East America Special Jury Prize, The Ridgeala Award, the Daryl Roth Creative Spirit Award, and the John Gassner Memorial Award.
-His script Race Point was the winner of the 2001 New Century Writer Award for best screenplay.
-He is a long-time member of the Lark Theater Company in New York, where he recently developed his latest play, New Life.
-He divides his time between New York and Cape Cod and teaches at Lesley College in Boston. www.sinanunel.com
+Sinan Ünel's plays have been produced at the Huntington Theatre Company, the Long Wharf Theatre, the Arcola Theatre (London), Boston Playwrights' Theatre, the Lark Theatre Company (New York), the Gate Theatre (London), Provincetown Theatre Company, Provincetown Theatreworks, Landes-theater (Germany), Theater Kosmos (Austria), and Theatre at Boston Court (Pasadena, CA).
+He has been awarded the John Gassner Memorial Award, the Daryl Roth Creative Spirit Award, and was a Huntington Playwriting Fellow.
+His script Race Point is the winner of the 2001 New Century Writer Award for best screenplay.
+He divides his time between New York and Cape Cod, and teaches at Lesley University.

 Book by Peter Flynn